• Skip to primary navigation

 The temperatures are finally starting to cool off here in Los Angeles and this Maple Cinnamon Latte is the perfect way to stay warm.

-Lightly flavor freshly brewed espresso with maple syrup, cinnamon, and vanilla before topping with steamed milk (dairy or non-dairy).
+Simply flavor freshly brewed espresso with maple syrup, cinnamon, and vanilla before topping with steamed milk (dairy or non-dairy).

-A Few Tips
+A Few Maple Cinnamon Latte Tips

 The best part about making this Maple Cinnamon Latte at home is that you can adjust the maple syrup as little or much as you like for sweetness and flavor.

-For 1/4 cup (60 milliliters) espresso and 3/4 cup (177 milliliters) milk, I usually add about 1 heaping tablespoon of the maple syrup along with a pinch of cinnamon and small splash of vanilla extract.
+For 1/4 cup (60 milliliters) espresso and 3/4 cup (180 milliliters) milk, I usually add about 1 heaping tablespoon of the maple syrup along with a pinch of cinnamon and small splash of vanilla extract.

 Want a bit of extra indulgence?
 Add a dollop or two of whipped cream or even some fall-themed sprinkles.

 Finish with a pinch of cinnamon before serving immediately.
-I like to first mix the cinnamon with some vanilla sugar before sprinkling over the drink.
+I sometimes like to first mix the cinnamon with some vanilla sugar before sprinkling over the drink.

 Steaming the Milk

-When I first wrote this post, I did not have an espresso Machine and prepared the milk with a handheld milk frother.
+When I first wrote this post, I did not have an espresso machine and prepared the milk with a handheld milk frother.

 If using a non-dairy milk, it won’t steam as well without a professional espresso machine.
-I personally used almond milk in the photos for this latte.
-I was able to get a decent texture, but not enough to try out any fun designs.

 Without a handheld frother, cold milk (nonfat to 2% is best for stable foam, but won’t be as rich) can be shaken in a tightly sealed jar (no more than a third filled), then microwaved to set the foam or heated and frothed in a French press (pump for about 10 seconds, be careful not to overfill) or whisked vigorously while hot.

-Looking for more winter drinks?
+Looking for more comforting drinks?

 Try my: